 In NodeJS projects, the best practice is to package reusable shared components as modules, with package.json file listing the module name and version.
 That module can then be deployed into a dependency management platform (public or private NodeJS module library) and integrated into any NodeJS microservice project as a dependency.

-It is important to note that to properly manage shared components across projects, there is a need for a dependency management platform.
-As a best practice, it is a function of organization’s IT department to maintain a private dependency management repository of all approved and certified third-party and in-house-developed dependencies and components.
+To properly manage shared components across projects, there is a need for a dependency management platform.
+As a best practice, it is a function of the organization’s IT department to maintain a private dependency management repository of all approved and certified third-party and in-house-developed dependencies and components.
 There are various dependency management platforms on the market, but commonly used are JFrog Artifactory or Maven private repository for Java and NodeJS projects.
-For Microsoft .NET projects, Team Foundation Server provides ability to manage shared components and integrate into any Visual Studio.NET project via NuGet or similar package management add-ons.
+For Microsoft .NET projects, Team Foundation Server provides the ability to manage shared components and integrate them into any Visual Studio.NET project via NuGet or similar package management add-ons.

 MuleSoft-specific Shared Component Creation